anomalyco/sst/docs/python-best-practices.md

 # Python Lambda Best Practices

-This document outlines best practices for developing Python Lambda functions with SST, based on comprehensive testing of the deployment system.
+This document outlines best practices for developing Python Lambda functions with SST.
+The simplified runtime system works with any project structure while providing intelligent caching and performance optimizations.

 ## Module Imports